Every month we ask one individual in our network a few questions about their way into tech, their motivation and their lessons learned.

 What valuable advice did you get from your parents?

 My parents have always taught me to believe in myself and to continue doing things I love.
-Even if the path is sometimes not so easy, there will always be a way and a reason to go exactly that way.

 How did you become interested in tech?